Forces and motion on an inclined plane

 Do you want to learn how an inclined plane works?

-The online simulations on this page will help you better understand how forces act on an inclined plane and the motion they produce.
+The online inclined plane simulations on this page will help you better understand how forces act on an inclined plane and the motion they produce.

 An inclined plane is a flat surface that forms an angle with respect to the horizontal.
 When an object moves along an inclined plane, its motion is defined by three forces: the force of gravity (the weight of the object), the normal force and the force of friction.